Skip Navigation Website Accessibility

 Intermediate: Has experience with basic quilting projects with several projects under your belt and are ready to be introduced to more advanced techniques through instruction and example.

 Binding is the very last part in the completion of your beautiful quilt and it's an important component of your project.
 In this class we will touch on different types of bindings; you will learn how to calculate your requirements and apply the binding with special attention paid to clean, square, mitered corners.
-Binding can be finished either by machine or by hand - you will learn both.

 Cost: $ 45.00